kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## Release team

 Kubernetes is only possible with the support, commitment, and hard work of its community.
 Each release team is made up of dedicated community volunteers who work together to build the many pieces that make up the Kubernetes releases you rely on.
-This requires the specialized skills of people from all corners of our community, from the code itself to its documentation and project management.
+This requires people with specialised skills from all corners of our community, from the code itself to its documentation and project management.

 Special thanks to our Release Lead Xander Grzywinski for guiding us through a smooth and successful release cycle and to all members of the release team for supporting one another and working so hard to produce the v1.27 release for the community.